niklas-stegmann/niklas-stegmann/README.md

 ### <div align="center">I'm Niklas, a full-time full-stack developer</div>

-- 🚗 I’m currently working on a social media app
+- 📙 I’m currently working on a website that should make learning programming as an apprentice easier.
 - 🧠 I’m currently learning Rust
 - ⚡ Fun fact: I place the brackets in the same line!